- Mock Exams

 **5,244 pupils from Local Authority Schools in Buckinghamshire were registered to take the 2017 Buckinghamshire 11 Plus Test.
 Of these, 1,349 were eligible for Grammar (1,144 achieved a score of 121 or more and 205 became eligible after a successful review).

-When you receive your child’s 11 Plus results in October 2019, you will have until Thursday 31st October 2019 to submit your Common Application Form to your Local Authority.
+When you receive your child’s 11 Plus results in October 2019, you will have until 3pm on Thursday 31st October to submit your Common Application Form to your Local Authority.
 You can name up to 6 schools when you apply.
-School places for September 2020 will be confirmed at the beginning of March 2020.
+School places for September 2020 will be confirmed on 1st March 2020.
 If you live outside Buckinghamshire, you must apply through your own Local Authority – even if your child currently attends a Buckinghamshire LA primary school.

 To discover more about the Bucks grammar schools, please click on the links below: